Alpine

 • Sunscreen and Lip protection

-• Small fanny pack or small back pack*
+• Small back pack*

 • sleeping bag rated 20º F or lower